theGusPassos/Broken-Delivery-Service/README.md

 # Broken Delivery Service

 Game made for the 2020 GMTK Game Jam with the theme out of control.

-I participated in the jam with the Last Minute Team ([@flaviocravero](https://soundcloud.com/flaviocravero) and [@portluc](https://www.deviantart.com/aewron)) and we submitted this plataformer where the player doesn't choose when the character will jump.
+I participated in the jam with the Last Minute Team ([@flaviocravero](https://soundcloud.com/flaviocravero) and [@portluc](https://www.deviantart.com/aewron)) we submitted this plataformer where the player doesn't choose when the character will jump.

 ![broken delivery service image](demo/broken-delivery-service.png)